mathieu-mp/homeassistant-intex-spa/README.md

 Please read the [license] file before use, and the manufacturer documentation.

 ## What it does
-This component relies on [Intex Spa Python package][intex_spa_package].\
+This integration relies on [Intex Spa Python package][intex_spa_package].\
-It connects to your spa via your local network, and does not rely on the cloud.
+This integration connects to your spa via your local network, and does not rely on the cloud.
+Your spa just needs to be paired with your wifi[^0].

 This component will set up the following entities: